iwakura-enterprises/documentations/Writerside/topics/JDA-Interactables.md

 As you can see in the code above, the `Interaction.asButton()` method is used to create a button interaction with specified button parameters.
 The callback is a lambda that has the `ButtonInteractionEvent` as its parameter.
 The callback also returns a `Result` that determines whether the interaction should be removed or not.
 If you want to keep the interaction, return `Result.KEEP`.
-If you want to remove the interaction after it is used, return `Result.REMOVE`.
+If you want to remove the interaction, return `Result.REMOVE`.
+Not removing the interaction will eventually lead to the interactable expiring.

 <note>
 You may also use specify two-parameter callback that provides the <code>InteractableMessage</code> itself, along with the event.